List of FC Barcelona seasons

-The club has won La Liga championship twenty six times, the Copa del Rey thirty one times, the Copa de la Liga twice, the Supercopa de España thirteen times, the Copa Eva Duarte three times, the Champions League five times, the Cup Winners' Cup four times, the Fairs Cup three times, the Super Cup five times and the Club World Cup three times.
+The club has won La Liga 28 times, the Copa del Rey 32 times, the Copa de la Liga twice, the Supercopa de España 15 times, the Copa Eva Duarte three times, the Champions League five times, the Cup Winners' Cup four times, the Fairs Cup three times, the Super Cup five times and the Club World Cup three times.
 The table details the club's achievements in the early regional championships and in all national and international first-team competitions for each completed season since the club's formation in 1899.